NgoHoangNhatMinh/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The given appointment ID in invalid.

     * 3a1.
-AddressBook shows an error message.
+HospitalContactsXPM shows an error message.

       Use case resumes at step 2.